 Data collected from 1400 respondents were analyzed using descriptive statistics primarily means and standard deviations—to determine the average responses and identify trends.
 A mean score of 2.5 and above was considered an indication of agreement (i.e., positive perception or high engagement), while scores below 2.5 indicated disagreement (low engagement).

-RESULTS
+4. RESULTS

 Research Question 1: What is the level and nature of parental involvement in primary and early childhood education in Plateau Central?

-Table:1 Responses on level and nature of parental involvement in primary and early childhood education
+Table1.
+Responses on level and nature of parental involvement in primary and early childhood education